Blinatumomab (Blincyto)

 How does blinatumomab work?

-Blinatumomab is a type of targeted cancer drug called immunotherapy.
-It might also be called a monoclonal antibody.
+Blinatumomab belongs to a group of targeted drugs called monoclonal antibodies.
 It works by targeting a certain protein on the leukaemia cells so your immune system can recognise them.
 The protein is called CD19.
 The immune system can then attack and kill the leukaemia cells.

 How do you have blinatumomab?